 Happy Thanksgiving!
-I am thankful for so many blessings but at this moment I’m most thankful to finally relax.
-I can put up my feet, savor another pomegranate cocktail and watch Richard clean the kitchen.
+I am thankful for so many blessings but at this moment I’m most thankful to relax.
+I can put up my feet, savor another pomegranate cocktail and watch good-boy hubbie clean the kitchen.

 Sigh – not just yet.
-He’s making moves to discard the turkey carcass.
+Richard’s gripping that picked-plucked turkey in a vice, making moves to discard it in the trash.